ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

   "location_constraint": "ap-southeast-2"
   }
 ```
-You can reference it from `values.yaml` like this:
+It is possible to reference the Secret in `values.yaml` as follows:
 ```
 endpointSecretName: "s3-example-secret"
 endpoints: